Reconfiguration of Connected Graph Partitions

-Phase~3 (lines 9-17) is a for-loop over all blocks $w\in B(G)$.
-In the course of Phase~3, we maintain the invariant that if $w$ has been processed, it satisfies the definition of pseudo-canonical forms.
-Indeed, for every block $w$, the switch operations modify only $w$ or its descendants.
+Phase~3 (lines 9-20) is a for-loop over all blocks $W\in B(G)$; see Figure~\ref{fig:phase3} for an example of the execution of this phase.
+In the course of Phase~3, we maintain the invariant that if $W$ has been processed, it satisfies condition (i), (ii), or (iii) in the definition of pseudo-canonical forms.
+Indeed, for every block $W$, the switch operations modify only $W$ or its descendants.
+The fact that we are processing $W$ means that its grandparent is of type~\ref{type:singleton} when we begin processing $W$.
+Then, $W$ intersects more than one district and we can \contract\ $V_i$ to $\{c'\}$ in line 16 without expanding any districts not contained in $W$ and in ancestors of $W$.
 This already implies that (I1) is maintained.
-Furthermore, if $w$ satisfies conditions (i) or (ii), then the districts in $w$ remain unchanged.
-Otherwise, the while-loop (lines 10-15) ensures that every district that intersects $w$ is contained in $w$.
-If the conditions in the while-loop are true, then $V_i$ is a non-leaf district by (I2), and the vertices in $V_i$ lie in $w$ and its descendants.
-The contractions in line 13 do not decrease the number of districts in $w$.
-The preference of contractions in line 13 ensures that (I2) is maintained for leaf districts.
-Indeed, such a contraction may expand a leaf district if there is no other option: in this case $V_i$ contains an entire block $w^*$, which is a descendant of $w$ and whose grandchildren are of type~\ref{type:leaf}; after contracting $V_i$ to the parent cut-vertex of $w^*$ expanding a leaf district, $w^*$ becomes of type~\ref{type:leaf}.
-Using Lemma~\ref{lem:pushing} in line 15 ensures that, eventually, $w$ is of type~\ref{type:singleton} or \ref{type:leaf}, or all its grandchildren are of type~\ref{type:leaf}.
-Finally, when the while loop terminates, lines 16-17 ensure that the parent cut vertex of $w$ is a singleton, and so all ancestors of $w$ comprise singletons.
-In Phase~3, $O(n)$ switches contract each district, which sums to $O(kn)$ switches over $k$ districts.
+Furthermore, if $W$ satisfies conditions~\ref{type:singleton} or \ref{type:leaf}, then the districts in $W$ remain unchanged.
+Otherwise, the while-loop (lines 10-18) ensures that every district that intersects $W$ is contained in $W$.
+In each iteration of the while-loop, $V_i$ is a nonleaf district by (I2), and $V_i$ is contained in the union of $W$ and its descendants.
+The switches in lines 13 and 16 do not decrease the number of districts in $W$.
+The preference of expansions to \contract\ $V_i$ to $\{c'\}$ ensures that (I2) is maintained for leaf districts.
+Indeed, such a switch may expand a leaf district if there is no other option: in this case $V_i$ contains an entire block $W^*$, which is a descendant of $W$ and whose grandchildren are of type~\ref{type:leaf}; after \contract ing $V_i$ to the parent cut-vertex of $W^*$ expanding a leaf district, $W^*$ becomes of type~\ref{type:leaf}.
+Using Lemma~\ref{lem:pushing} in line 18 ensures that, eventually, $W$ is of type~\ref{type:singleton} or \ref{type:leaf}, or all its grandchildren are of type~\ref{type:leaf}.
+Finally, when the while loop terminates, lines 19-20 ensure that the parent cut vertex of $W$ is a singleton, and so all ancestors of $W$ comprise singletons.
+In Phase~3, $O(n)$ switches \contract\ each district, amounting to $O(kn)$ switches overall.

 We have shown that Algorithm~\ref{algo:1conn} takes any input district map $\Pi$ into pseudo-canonical form.
 The three phases jointly use $O(kn)$ switches, as claimed. \end{proof}